-Despite the challenging circumstances we continue to make good strategic progress through reviewing currently provided services, investing in better waste collection infrastructure, safer and more efficient waste collection rounds, clean streets and green spaces at the same time as controlling costs and emissions to achieve improved operating efficiency and reduced environmental impact.
+Despite the challenging circumstances we continue to make good strategic progress through reviewing currently provided services, investing in better waste collection infrastructure, safer and more efficient waste collection rounds, clean streets and green spaces.
+At the same time we focused on controlling costs and emissions to achieve improved operating efficiency and reduced environmental impact.